akshay-rakheja/supernova2022/README.md

 - Add wallet-enabled frontend in react app - hooks?
 - connect frontend to our backend
 - deploy on IC network
-- use stable storage (Ray doesn't jnderstand stable storage yet and when to use it)
 - maybe: preupgrade/postupgrade
 - Make pulses a DIP-20
 - Check for an SDR-ICP price oracle - on the ledger?
 - Add argument builder in Azle (using dfinity/candid?)
-- Clone plug wallet for
+- Add support for day of month recurring events (50%)

 ## To Test

 - Add ledger interaction for buying pulses with ICP
+- use stable storage (Ray doesn't jnderstand stable storage yet and when to use it)

 ## Done

+## Willnotdo

+- Clone plug wallet for local testing?